VA7ODR/HomeAI/README.md

 ---

-## Memory & Retrieval (Postgres)
+## Memory & Retrieval

-- Messages and memories are stored as **JSONB**, searchable via:
+- Messages are stored in a **local JSON backend** by default (`~/.homeai/memory`).
+- When `TBH_DB_DSN` is configured you can swap in a Postgres-backed backend with:
   - **FTS** (`tsvector` + GIN) for keywords/paths
   - **pgvector HNSW** for semantic recall
-- Embeddings are generated locally via Ollama’s `/api/embeddings` (e.g., `nomic-embed-text`) and updated asynchronously.
+- Embeddings are generated locally via Ollama’s `/api/embeddings` (e.g., `nomic-embed-text`) and updated asynchronously when vector search is enabled.

 **Hybrid retrieval** (included in the canvas) builds a compact context each turn:

 1. Recent N messages (conversation-scoped)
-2. Top-K FTS matches
+2. Top-K FTS matches (lexical fallback when using the JSON backend)
-3. Top-K vector matches from messages + memories
+3. Top-K vector matches from messages + memories (stubbed until embeddings are configured)
 4. Deduplicate, rank, and trim to token budget
 5. Send to `/api/chat` with your model tag